 - In a large 12 inch skillet heat the olive oil over medium-high heat.
 Arrange the seasoned chicken thighs in the skillet, and cook on both sides for about 5 minutes per side or until the chicken is golden brown.
 The chicken will not be cooked through at this point.
 Remove the chicken from the skillet and set aside for a few minutes.

 - Add the garlic cloves, pearl onions, fresh thyme sprigs, and the lemon halves to the skillet.
 Cook for about 5 minutes until the onions and garlic begin to soften and start to brown a bit.

 - Add the olives, then the white wine and lemon juice to the skillet.
 Add the chicken back to the skillet, arranging the chicken so that it sits directly on the bottom of the skillet.

-- Place the skillet in the oven and bake for about 40 or 45 minutes until the chicken is cooked through.
+- Place the skillet in the oven and bake for about 20 minutes until the chicken is cooked through.

 - Adjusting Salt: If your kalamata olives are particularly salty, you might want to reduce the added salt.
 Taste and adjust accordingly.

 - Fresh Herbs: If you don’t have fresh thyme, you can substitute with 1 teaspoon of dried thyme.
 However, fresh herbs will give a brighter flavor.

 - Pearl Onions: If you can’t find pearl onions, you can use a regular onion cut into large chunks as a substitute.